 Don’t try to ‘fight’ your nerves.
 You just end up fighting yourself and risk losing control.
 See articles on dissolving nerves…

 - Confused About Public Speaking Nerves?
 You’re Not Alone.

 - Drugs For Anxiety Beta Blockers For Public Speaking.

 - Public Speaking Anxiety: Choose Fear or Fun.

 - Public Speaking Anxiety Evaporates With Clarity.

 The key message:

-Yes, this was a botched and embarrassing presentation.
+Yes, this was a botched presentation.
 But not because of the problem with the AutoCue.
-It was bad because of the drama the problem was met with.
+It was bad because of the way the problem was dealt with.